 This appears to be an enhanced level of Heuristic scanning, which performs the same function.

-I would love to now just how much better SONAR is compared to Heuristic scanning.
+I would love to know just how much better SONAR is compared to Heuristic scanning.
 I'm not convinced this is worth paying for!

-The latter has a Low, Medium or High level setting built in to most anti virus programs. the reason is because on occasion legitimate system and application program packages get mistaken for something sinister if the set too high.
+The latter has a Low, Medium or High-level setting built in the most anti virus programs.
+The reason is that on occasion legitimate system and application program packages get mistaken for something sinister if the set too high.

 Norton Anti Virus Protection comes with many more options and features than what we can cover in one session.

-However, below I round up some of the other features worth a mention:
+However, below, I round up some other features worth a mention:-

-Other module built in to Norton Anti Virus Protection includes:
+Other modules built in to Norton Anti Virus Protection includes:

 In conclusion, Norton Anti Virus Protection offer some good enhancements over free anti virus programs.
 However, for me, the cost is simply not worth it.

 When all said and one, is the day of the anti virus program dead?
-Take a look at this article on PC World (Opens New Window) and draw your own conclusions.
+Take a look at this article on PC World and draw your own conclusions.